Bazsmagister/Chart_try_laravel_7_12_0/README.md

 INSERT INTO users (name, email, email_verified_at, password, remember_token, created_at, updated_at )
 VALUES ('TECHNICAL', 'dec@chart.com', now(), 'a', '46', '2019-12-01 08:00:00', NOW());

+# I want to implement that every month that has not a created_at date, has a value of null in an array.

+wip: